MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-upgrade.md

 ### Volume Provisioners

 The [in-tree volume provisioner](https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-csi-migration-beta/) is only compatible with the in-tree cloud provider.
 Therefore, a v1.21+ cluster has to include a Container Storage Interface (CSI) Driver if user workloads rely on persistent storage.
-A few solutions available on Azure Stack Hub are listed [below](#volume-provisioner-container-storage-interface-drivers-preview).
+A few solutions available on Azure Stack Hub are listed [here](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#volume-provisioner-container-storage-interface-drivers-preview).

 AKS Engine will **not** enable any CSI driver by default on Azure Stack Hub.
-For workloads that require a CSI driver, it is possible to either explicitly enable the `azuredisk-csi-driver` [addon](../topics/clusterdefinitions.md#addons) (Linux-only clusters) or use `Helm` to [install the `azuredisk-csi-driver` chart](#1-install-azure-disk-csi-driver-manually) (Linux and/or Windows clusters).
+For workloads that require a CSI driver, it is possible to either explicitly enable the `azuredisk-csi-driver` [addon](https://github.com/Azure/aks-engine/blob/master/docs/topics/clusterdefinitions.md#addons) (Linux-only clusters) or use `Helm` to [install the `azuredisk-csi-driver` chart](#1-install-azure-disk-csi-driver-manually) (Linux and/or Windows clusters).

 ### Migrate Persistent Storage to the Azure Disk CSI driver